Myojo 56 building fire

-The Myojo 56 building fire (明星56ビル火災, Myōjō Gojū-Roku Biru Kasai) was a structural fire that began at about 01:00 local time on September 1, 2001 in the Myojo 56 building, located in the Kabukichō section of Shinjuku, Tokyo, Japan.
+The Myojo 56 building fire (明星56ビル火災, Myōjō Gojū-Roku Biru Kasai) was a structural fire that began at about 01:00 local time on September 1, 2001, in the Myojo 56 building, located in the Kabukichō section of Shinjuku, Tokyo, Japan.

-The fire, the fifth-deadliest in post-war Japanese history, burned for five hours before being extinguished and resulted in the deaths of 44 people.
+The fire, the fifth-deadliest in post-war Japanese history, burned for five hours before being extinguished and resulted in the death of 44 people and injuries to another three.
 It is suspected that the fire resulted from arson, but no suspect was ever arrested.
-In the aftermath of the incident, media coverage (which declined after the September 11 attacks that happened 10 days later) focused on the arrest and conviction of the property owners for criminal negligence and on the building's putative ties to organized crime.
+In the aftermath of the incident, media coverage (which declined after the September 11 attacks that occurred 10 days later) focused on the arrest and conviction of the property owners for criminal negligence and on the building's putative ties to organized crime.

 Fire

 The fire burned on the third floor of the building.
-When the fire broke out, 19 people were on the third floor and 28 people were on the fourth floor.
+When the fire broke out, 19 people were on the third floor and 28 on the fourth floor.
 Three employees jumped out of the building from the third floor and survived, suffering injuries.
 Witnesses who saw one of the employees called an ambulance.

 Emergency responders arriving to treat the jumpers learned of the building fire and evacuation efforts commenced.
 Firefighters removed the bodies of 44 people (32 men and 12 women) from inside the building, and rescued those who managed to flee to the roof.